seankhliao/mono/_web/sean.liao.dev/src/events.md

 and some other covers.
 I think most impressive was the overall theming, somewhat cute horror came across quite well on stage with their coordinated dancing. movements, and poses.
+I remember a comment from someone next to me:
+"their bangs don't move at all".

 ##### _12025-02-14_ ANKOR